mark-magic/mark-magic/packages/website/docs/en/plugin/plugin-docs.md

 ### path

-The root path for the output, usually set to dist/docs.
+The root path of the output, typically configured as dist/docs.

 ### name